-What new, online marketing tactic did you learn today?
-It’s likely to be useful (generally speaking) but is it so for your brand right now or at all?
-More importantly, are incipient SEO implementations fueled by interests in rankings or conversions?
-In many cases, you need increased exposure to secure better conversions; but, are roads to better conversions paved by insights from SEOs or consumers (or is it both)?
+Did you learn a new digital marketing tactic today?
+Generally speaking, it’s likely to be useful but is it helpful for your brand right now or at all?
+More importantly, are emerging SEO implementations fueled by interests in rankings or conversions?
+In many cases, you need increased exposure to secure better conversions.
+However are paths to better conversions fueled by insights from SEO's or consumers?
+Or is it both?

-I think this is a great (and obvious) question.
-A snarky exec may respond with, “To make money, Anthony.”
-I understand; but really, what is the purpose?
-Is the site the ‘business’ itself (ecomm)?
+Always a great and obvious question.
+Typical business reps may respond with, “to make money.”
+Which is always important but really, what is the purpose?
+Is the site selling products such as an e-comm site?
 Is the site’s purpose to educate (a business consultant’s way to give consumers a ‘sample’)?
-To lead more people to a brick-and-mortar store (think lawyers, dentists, doctors)?
-To get people to buy an ebook?
+Is it to lead more people to a brick-and-mortar store (such as restaurants, doctors, dry cleaners, etc.)?
+Are they just looking for more leads?

-An SEO can’t answer that question for you; it’s an in-house question.
+A digital marketer can’t always answer that question for you, it’s an in-house question.
 However, depending on user engagement, consumers can answer such a question.
 What is your brand’s current state?
 What are the brand’s long and short-term goals?
+What marketing strategies have they done in the past?
 An initial purpose may change but ensure it is identified before doing any implementation and marketing.

-What are you trying to get users to do after they arrive?
+What do you want visitors to do once they arrive?

-Online marketing suggestions and tactics are often delivered in ‘catchall’ fashions but the reality of business is that each one is incredibly unique.
+Digital Marketing suggestions and tactics are often delivered in ‘catchall’ fashions but the reality of business is that each one is very unique in their own way.
 Depending on a brand’s business model and present goals, there are a number of ways to answer the question.
 Are your consumers engaging in brand-desired behavior?
-While search engine specialists (due to the amount of experience and ability) may ‘see’ patterns in marketing and provide suggestions, they may not offer the best solutions regarding how to modify customer behavior.
-A good population to question, however, is your consumer population.
+While digital marketing specialists may pick up on patterns in marketing and provide suggestions, they may not offer the best solutions regarding how to modify customer behavior.
 Consider ‘inquiring’ about behavior related to bounce rates, low conversions, how they engage the site, etc. Your website is a means to an end.
 Improve the means by asking customers through a survey.

 Who is Your Target Audience?

-Are search engine optimization specialists obsolete?
-No, but SEOs and good rankings are just one piece of the puzzle; ensure your brand is also listening to its consumers, allowing good rankings to materialize into good conversions.
+So, are search engine optimization experts irrelevant?
+Absolutely not!
+But keep in mind, SEO's and good rankings are just one piece of the puzzle.
+Ensure your brand is also listening to its consumers, allowing good rankings to materialize into good conversions.